 Machines solely for Parade use which in the opinion of the management committee will add variety and interest to CRMC parades even though they might not specifically meet the eligibility requirements.
 Such machines will not normally be eligible for racing.

-Machines will be sub-divided into age classifications or periods as detailed below:
+Solo machines (click here for the Sidecar page) will be sub-divided into age classifications (or periods) as detailed below: